jcarouth/carouth.com/source/_posts/2014-03-20-on-slide-decks.markdown

 ### Who should slides benefit?

 This might seem like a no brainer.
 The purpose of a slide deck is to serve as a visual grouding for people in the audience.
 This is why there is much material written in books about speaking focusing on creating the image-to-content link between your slides and your topic.
-But this is a difficult one with technical content because, often, there must be slides with words or code on them beyond a simple two-word phrase or just an image obtained form searching for Creative Commons-licensed photos on Flickr.
+But this is a difficult one with technical content because, often, there must be slides with words or code on them beyond a simple two-word phrase or just an image obtained from searching for Creative Commons-licensed photos on Flickr.

 My opinion on this topic is the slides should be useful to both the audience and the speaker, but they should primarily serve as a focal point to keep the audience engaged.
 This means that the main points are made by speech and enforced by the visual content of the slides.